14 Best Cable Chest Exercises (With Workout Routines)

 9. Incline Cable Fly

-The incline cable fly is an isolation exercise that primarily targets the upper chest muscles.
+The incline cable fly is an isolation exercise primarily targeting the upper chest muscles.
+When you perform incline fly with cables instead of dumbbells, it allows for constant tension and better muscle activation.

 Incline Cable Fly